isap-lwc/isap-code-package/README.md

     - Should perform better than `opt_8` on 8-bit processors that feature a rotation instruction.
 - `ref`: Easy-to-read implementation in C (not suitable for benchmarks).

+A summary of the robustness features of the ISAP mode against implementation attacks can be found in `docs/documentation.pdf`.

 Performance on different platforms (cycles/byte):
 -------------------------------------------------